-One very important detail to remember is that patients notice the little things.
-Since you are in your office on a daily basis, the little things may not stand out as readily to you as they do to your visitors.
-The following items are things to consider during your office evaluation.
-If they are things that the building manager can handle, make the request.
+One important detail to remember is that patients notice the little things.
+Because you’re in your office every day, the little things may not stand out as readily to you as they do to your visitors.
+Consider following items during your office evaluation.
+If they are things the building manager can handle, make the request.

 - Parking area and walkways — Do you see potential safety hazards?
 Trash?
 Poorly maintained grounds?